Florian Teichtmeister child pornography scandal: Aftermath

 The Film & Music Austria (FAMA) decided that Corsage would continue to be Austria's official submission for the Oscars in the Best International Feature Film category despite the charges against Teichtmeister.
 The film's international distributors such as IFC Films (United States), Picturehouse Distribution (UK and Ireland), Bim Distribuzione (Italy), Ad Vitam (France) and Alamode (Germany) agreed with the statements from Kreutzer and the film's production company that the film should not be overshadowed by the actions of one person, and there was no indication that Corsage would be removed from theaters in any of these countries.
 The film's international sales handler mK2 declined to comment on the situation.

 Austrian newspaper Kronen Zeitung reported that the fact that Corsage remained as Austria's candidate for the Oscars following the charges against Teichtmeister has divided opinions in the country.
 However, the film did not get the nomination.
 On 17 January 2023, Corsages production company, Film AG, issued a statement saying that the underage actors who worked on the film were never left unsupervised, and that there was little or no contact with Teichtmeister behind the camera.
 The company also said that there was a strict ban on cell phones and photography on the set.

-Since 2020, Kreutzer has been working on a new film under the working title Johnny Maccaroni, which deals with a topic similar to Teichtmeister's case.
+Kreutzer's handling of the case also drew criticism for contradicting her feminist views and criticism of the misogynistic approach to the Johnny Depp vs. Amber Heard case.
+Der Standard questioned if Kreutzer should have withdrawn her film from Oscar consideration after Teichtmeister's confession or acted differently after the first rumors became known in 2021.
+In 2020, Kreutzer started working on a new film under the working title Johnny Maccaroni, which deals with a topic similar to Teichtmeister's case.
 The project, for which Kreutzer received funding in 2021, is about a woman who is visited by the police one day because her husband published a photo of their child in a dark web chat group in which men share content about how to abuse a child.
 Kreutzer told German newspaper Süddeutsche Zeitung in January 2023 that she was unsure whether the film would even come about.
+The project was retitled Gentle Monster and will premiere at the 2026 Cannes Film Festival.